What grades are offered by Texas Online Preparatory School?

 While all grades have minimum progress and pacing requirements, some advancement and flexible pacing options exist.

-When a student completes a course, the Texas Online Preparatory School will send him or her to the next level up until March 31 of any school year.
+When a student completes a course in English/Language Arts and/or Math in grades 3-7, the Texas Online Preparatory School will send him or her to the next level up until March 31 of any school year.
 After April 1, courses cannot be ordered again until the next fall.
 Teachers work closely with students to help pace the curriculum to meet the student's goals for advancement.

 How much time do students spend on the computer?